atepoorthuis/02526-idv-2020/src/routes/weeks/week12/week12.md

 :::

 ## Using turf for spatial operations
-To be discussed on Thursday
+To be discussed in Thursday's live discussion on Microsoft Teams

 ## Publishing & sharing your project
-To be discussed on Thursday
+To be discussed in Thursday's live discussion on Microsoft Teams